 While many alumni have pursued graduate study in fields such as French, international affairs, international business, international development, education administration, politics and teaching

 Featured Graduate Profile:

-Jillian Leahy (Class of 2013) International Business with French minor: Awarded a job through the French Ministry of Education to teach English to high school students in Châteaudun in the
+JILLIAN LEAHY (Class of 2013) International Business with a French minor: Was awarded a job through the French Ministry of Education to teach English to high school students in Châteaudun in the

 B.A. in French and Francophone Studies